E-junkie Shopping Cart and Digital Delivery

 2 Corinthians 4:7 – But we have this treasure in jars of clay to show us that this all-surpassing power is from God and not from us.

-2 Corinthians 12:9-10 Each [God] said, “My grace is all you need.
+2 Corinthians 12:9-10 Each time [God] said, “My grace is all you need.
 My power works best in weakness.”
 So now I am glad to boast about my weaknesses, so that the power of Christ can work through me.
 That’s why I take pleasure in my weaknesses, and in the insults, hardships, persecutions, and troubles that I suffer for Christ.
 For when I am weak, then I am strong.

 What broken space has the light shined through in your life?